janhenpf/datalab/README.md

 ### Task 2

 * Prepare your python environment.
-To solve the following exercises we will need preferebly python3 installed and at least a plotting library (such as matplotlib), but probably numpy, pandas etc will be useful as well.
-If you are using anaconda make a new python environement for the datalab.
+To solve the following exercises we will need preferebly [python3](https://www.python.org) installed and at least a plotting library (such as [matplotlib](https://matplotlib.org), but probably numpy, pandas etc will be useful as well.
+If you are using [anaconda](https://www.anaconda.com/products/individual) or [miniconda](https://docs.conda.io/en/latest/miniconda.html) make a new python environment for the datalab.

-* Have an IDE prepared, wheather it is Jupyter, PyCharma, Notebook++.
+* Have an IDE prepared, wheather it is [Jupyter](https://jupyter.org), [PyCharm](https://www.jetbrains.com/pycharm/), [Notebook++](https://notepad-plus-plus.org/downloads/).
 Try to write a script that prints "Hello World!" and run it.

  ## Lab 2